mkeeter/raven/README.md

 --------------------------------------------------------------------------------

-The `raven-uxn` crate implements two implementations of the Uxn CPU:
+The `raven-uxn` crate includes two implementations of the Uxn CPU:

 - The safe interpreter is a `#[no_std]` crate written in 100% safe Rust, with a single dependency (`zerocopy`).
 It is 10-20% faster than